6 Best MIG Welders in Australia (2024)

 Weight: 9 kg

 The Weldclass WeldForce WF-160MST can weld with 0.9 mm gasless or solid/steel wire.
-It comes with 0.8/0.9 mm drive rollers for gas and gasless wires.
-Weldclass' WF-160MST welder is designed to take 1 kg (D100mm) or 5 kg (D200mm) spools.
+It has 0.8/0.9 mm drive rollers for gas and gasless wires.
+Weldclass' WF-160MST welder takes 1 kg (D100mm) or 5 kg (D200mm) spools.
 On purchase, you get 12 months warranty.

 Pros